libretro/docs/docs/library/dosbox-pure.md

 ### Playing with keyboard and mouse

-To play not with a gamepad but with keyboard and mouse, be sure to use the 'Game Focus' mode available in RetroArch.
-By default you can toggle game focus by pressing the scroll lock key.
+To play not with a gamepad but with keyboard and mouse, be sure to use the '[Game Focus](https://docs.libretro.com/guides/input-and-controls/#cores-with-direct-keyboard-input)' mode available in RetroArch.

+By default, you can toggle game focus by pressing the scroll lock key.
 While game focus is active, the RetroArch hotkeys are disabled and keyboard presses will not cause [RetroPad](https://docs.libretro.com/guides/input-and-controls/) button presses (which could cause multiple keys to be pressed at once).

+You can change the hotkey for game focus mode in RetroArch's ["Hotkeys" menu](https://docs.libretro.com/guides/input-and-controls/#hotkeys).

 ### ZIP files can be renamed to DOSZ